rohitgeddam/FindMyRoomie/README.md

 -   `CSS3`
 -   `BootStrap v5.2`

-## Future features/work:
+## Future work:
-1. Include the Apartment in the profile section.
-Along with the budget of each person.
+1. Include the optional Apartment details in the profile section.
+The details could include (but are not restricted to) the address of the apartment, the apartment BHK and size, and rent.
+Users who have already secured a property and are looking for roommates to occupy them could use this functionality.
-2. Include features of MyRoom.
+2. Provide an update for the 'My Room' page, giving users the option to include and display their finalized roommates.
-3. Add leasing/subleasing apartments.
+3. Create a platform within the website that allows homeowners to lease or sublease their apartments.
-4. Chat room to chat with other users.
+4. Implement a Chat room that allows users to chat with one another.

 ## Contact us:
 Rohit Geddam: sgeddam2@ncsu.edu </br>